- Academic Calendar Advisory

 - Additional links: Office of Institutional Analysis & Effectiveness

-The Committee, composed of faculty appointed by the Faculty Assembly and the Schools, meets regularly with the Athletic Director, Associate Athletic Director, Faculty Representative to the NCAA, and the NCAA Compliance Officer to discuss and monitor the relationship between academics and athletics at the College.
+The Committee, composed of faculty appointed by the Faculty Assembly and the Schools, meets regularly with the Athletic Director, Associate Athletic Director, Faculty Representative to the NCAA, and the NCAA Compliance Officer to discuss and monitor the relationship between academics and athletics at the university.
 Grade reports for all student-athletes are reviewed each semester, budgetary issues are discussed; faculty concerns about the role of intercollegiate athletics are often considered.
 The Committee recently provided input on the Athletic Department's Interim-Report on gender equity.
 Committee members also assist the Athletic Department in conducting exit interviews with graduating seniors each spring.
 The Committee generally meets two to three times a semester.

 - 1 graduate student; 2 undergraduate students

 The Commencement Policy Committee makes recommendations to the President on the content and nature of the Commencement weekend activities, including the format, elements, and sequencing of the ceremony itself; the manner of conferring degrees; the processes for ticket distribution; the overall coordination for scheduling and space allocation for weekend events.
 The Committee also makes decisions on any Commencement Policy proposals and/or appeals.
 Members of this committee are responsible for coordinating the process for selecting the student Commencement speaker and for identifying who will receive major awards at Commencement (the Carr Cup, the Botetourt Medal, and the Sullivan Awards).
 The Commencement Policy Committee usually meets 4 or 5 times during the academic year, and is chaired by the Vice President for Student Affairs.

 - Note: The Undergraduate positions on this committee are ex officio and not open for general application.